 Let us recall that the focus of this course is project evaluation.
 From unit 1, we discussed the project cycle.
 From there we moved on to discuss factors affecting location of projects.
-We also discussed capacity and production planning, demand analysis, supply analysis, project cost analysis, projected income statements, cash flows and the balance sheet.
+We also discussed capacity and production planning, project cost analysis, projected income statements, cash flows and the balance sheet.